 Playtester Availability Based on Platform

 Not all playtesters will have access to every virtual board game platform.
-The platforms currently supported by Protospiel Online are Tabletop Playground (TTP), Screentop.gg, Tabletopia, and PlayingCards.io.
-Designers should not expect playtesters at the event to be able to use any platforms outside of this supported list.
+Our supported platforms include Tabletop Playground (TTP), Screentop.gg, Tabletopia, and PlayingCards.io.
+Designers should not expect playtesters to be able to use any platforms outside of this supported list.

 Sharing Digital Players Wanted Cards